What Is Pericardial Mesothelioma?

 Pericardial Mesothelioma Diagnosis

-The sooner a patient makes a pericardial mesothelioma diagnosis, the better their overall outlook.
+The sooner a doctor makes a pericardial mesothelioma diagnosis, the better their overall outlook.

 Unfortunately, between its rarity and vague symptoms, pericardial mesothelioma diagnoses are difficult to make.
 Most cases are found on autopsy after death.